The Rewards of a Father-Son Canoe Trip

 Fortunately, he decided we weren’t worth a fight, and the beast calmly moose-paddled to the opposite shore.
 After our three-hour death march, nature had rewarded us with an adrenaline-charged encounter that washed the fatigue away.

 Much of Quetico’s beauty is that isolation.
 There are no roads.
 You paddle in, you paddle out.
 If you get seriously hurt deep inside the park, medical attention is hours – if not days – away.
-The park is so big – 96 kilometres by 64 kilometres, with more than 600 lakes – that on our Labour Day weekend trip we went three straight days without seeing another soul.
+The park is so big – 96 kilometers by 64 kilometers, with more than 600 lakes – that on our Labor Day weekend trip we went three straight days without seeing another soul.